 Thinking all dog parks are the same.

-A well-designed park will have a double entrance with two gates.
+Well-designed parks have a double entrance with two gates.
 Don't run through both gates at once.
 First, enter the gate with your dog on a leash, then pause to look around.

 - Isn’t tick and flea protected or not vaccinated

 You need to show your dog you are the alpha animal all the time.
 That’s key when other dogs are around.
 Teach your buddy to come to you when called.

 Make up a word your pooch is not likely to hear at the park.
 Reward him with extra-special treats during training.

 It was once your puppy phase at a dog park.
 Not everybody knows their way around the facilities.
 If you see someone looking a little confused, show them the ropes!
 Your pooch may be sporting the latest dog clothes fashions and can skateboard, great for you, but not everyone has Spuds MacKenzie as a pet.